Friday, 22 February 2019

 HISTORY AND INSCRIPTIONS

-The temple was reconstructed in the recent years and most of the inscriptions were lost.
-Only a few that too grounded and letters are not legible.
+The temple was reconstructed in recent years and most of the inscriptions were lost.
+Only a few that too grounded and the letters are not legible.
 The details of the inscriptions are taken from the inscription book.
 The original Temple had 12 inscriptions.
-The inscriptions belongs to 12th Century Kulothunga Chozha-I & Veerachozhan, 13th Century Virarajendra, Hoysala King Vira Someswaran & Kongu Pandiyar Vira Pandyan and 16th Century Mysore ViraNanjaiyar.
-As per the inscriptions moolavar was called as "Kapaleeswarar" and Ambal was called as "Araperun Selvi".
-During 13th Century Hoysala King Vira Someswaran period the place was called as "Chembiyan Kizhanadi Nallur".
+The inscriptions belong to 12th Century Kulothunga Chozha-I & Veerachozhan, 13th Century Virarajendra, Hoysala King Vira Someswaran & Kongu Pandiyar Vira Pandyan and 16th Century Mysore ViraNanjaiyar.
+As per the inscriptions, Moolavar was called "Kapaleeswarar" and Ambal was called "Araperun Selvi".
+During the 13th Century Hoysala King Vira Someswaran period the place was called "Chembiyan Kizhanadi Nallur".

-The inscriptions mainly mentions about donation of gold, money, material like pillar ( by Thattan Sirukooththan maaran), etc, towards burning of Temple Lamps, Neivedyam, Pooja.
-The Servant maid Araiyan Valli of Vanavan kokizhaanadikal ( may be from Chera princes ), the wife of Vira Rajendran also donated gold towards burning of Lamp.
+The inscriptions mainly mention about donation of gold, money, materials like pillars ( by Thattan Sirukooththan Maaran), etc, towards the burning of Temple Lamps, Neivedyam, and Pooja.
+The Servant maid Araiyan Valli of Vanavan Kokizhaanadikal (maybe from Chera princes), the wife of Vira Rajendran also donated gold towards the burning of Lamp.

-The Murugan Sannidhi was built during Veerapandiyan period and Vinayagar Sannidhi was built during 12th Century Veerachozhan period.
-A Tripuranthakar statue was also donated during Virarajendra period.
+The Murugan Sannidhi was built during the Veerapandiyan period and Vinayagar Sannidhi was built during the 12th Century Veerachozhan period.
+A Tripuranthakar statue was also donated during the Virarajendra period.

-The Taxes levied on Soola ( Soola a Kannada word means Dhasi ) was removed during Mysore king ViraNiranjaiyar.
-Also during the Chozha period the caste discrimination exists as Idangai and Valangai.
+The Taxes levied on Soola (Soola a Kannada word that means Dhasi ) were removed during Mysore king ViraNiranjaiyar.
+Also during the Chozha period caste discrimination existed as Idangai and Valangai.

 LEGENDS

-As per the legend, the sthala purana story is related to Vali and Sugriva.
+As per the legend, the Sthala Purana story is related to Vali and Sugriva.
 Both meditated and Vali got the boon of getting the half power of his opponent.
-By killing a Brahmin, Vali got the Bramahathi dosha / curse.
-He got relieved after installing and worshiping of Lord Shiva of this temple.
+By killing a Brahmin, Vali got the Bramahathi dosha/curse.
+He was relieved after installing and worshiping Lord Shiva of this temple.

 Maha Vishnu and Brahma also worshiped Lord Shiva of this temple.